khdxsohee/kpingo-text-extractor/README.md

+# Kpingo Text Extractor – Chrome Extension
+Kpingo Text Extractor is a sleek, efficient, and user-friendly Chrome Extension that lets you instantly extract plain text from any webpage.
 This Chrome Extension is a clean and easy-to-use tool that allows you to instantly extract plain text from any webpage in just one click.

 ### 🔹 Key Features: